Argo (2012 film): Box office

 Argo earned $136 million in the United States, and $96.3 million in other territories, for a worldwide total of $232.3 million.

 The film debuted in second place with $19.5 million, then made $16.4 million in its sophomore weekend.
 In its third weekend the film made $12.1 million, finishing in first place.

 Home media

 The film was released in North America on February 19, 2013, on DVD and Blu-ray Disc.

 Accolades

 The film was nominated for seven Academy Awards and won three, for Best Picture, Best Adapted Screenplay and Best Film Editing.
 Affleck was not nominated for Best Director, and following the announcement of the nominations, Bradley Cooper, who was nominated for his leading performance in Silver Linings Playbook, declared: "Ben Affleck got robbed."
-This opinion was shared by the ceremony's host Seth MacFarlane and Quentin Tarantino, whose film Django Unchained was nominated in several categories.
+This opinion was shared by the ceremony's host Seth MacFarlane, who joked "Argo's story is so top-secret that its director remains unknown to the Academy", and by Quentin Tarantino, whose film Django Unchained was nominated in several categories.